Tester vows to block Biden’s Amtrak board nominees

 According to Tester’s office, the infrastructure law specified that no more than four of the nominees could be from the eight states and the District of Columbia that comprise the Northeast corridor.

-He said all of the nominees individually are qualified to serve on the board.
+He said all the nominees individually are qualified to serve on the board.

 “But it is critical that we respect and follow the rules and laws plainly laid out when making these decisions,” Tester wrote in a letter to President Biden.